Specialisms and expertise

 - acting as a trustee in trusts established to deal with personal injury damages

 - acting for parties (both applicants and respondents) in Court of Protection proceedings, including contested and non-contested deputyship and statutory will applications.

 What his clients and peers say

 - Chambers UK & Legal 500 conduct independent and anonymous interviews with clients.
 The 2019 edition of Chambers said Brian is “widely admired for his leading Court of Protection practice.
 He has significant experience acting as a deputy and trustee in personal injury and clinical negligence cases.
 A client says: "He's excellent: he's always available, he's reasonable and he's sensible."

 - In its 2016 edition, Chambers UK noted that Brian “absolutely knows what he's doing, is refreshingly pragmatic and looks at the wider picture in acting for the person who lacks capacity".

 - The Legal 500 – stated in its 2019 edition that Brian is “very responsive and intelligent – he has very good judgement’; in an earlier edition, it described him as “very highly rated”.

 Achievements and other appointments

-- Ranked as a ‘Leading Individual’ for Court of Protection work in the 2018 edition of Chambers UK.
+- Ranked as one of only six ‘Band 1’ lawyers for Court of Protection work, UK wide, in the 2019 edition of Chambers UK.

 - Regular speaker at key industry seminars and conferences including: